andreav/my-aws-cdk-typescript-constructs/README.md

       ssh -i my-ssh-key.pem -o IdentitiesOnly=yes ec2-user@<ec2PublicIp>

+  &nbsp;
 * ## EC2 Private with SSH - mctcEc2PrivateStack

   An EC2 instance in the private subnet

+  &nbsp;
+* ## Nested Stack - mctcFargateNestedStack

+  This stack is used to simplyfy fargate creation and put focus only on the important differenes between stacks

+  &nbsp;
 * ## FARGATE Public - mctcFargatePublicStack

   One fargate container with public access.
   After deploy, you can reach the container on the public ip at port 80

+  &nbsp;
 * ## FARGATE Private - mctcFargatePrivateStack

   Same as before, but not reachable from the outside